bnuredini/jodoro/README.md

 ## building locally

-Create the `target` directory
+First, make sure you have Java 17 installed.
+Then, you can create the `target` directory by running:

 ```
 mvn package
 ```

-then you can run the JAR
+This generates a JAR files under the newly-created target directory.
+Run the JAR using `java -jar`.

 ```
 java -jar target/jodoro-<version>.jar